algolia/jekyll-algolia/docs-src/src/commandline.md

 ## Arguments

-Here is the list of command line options you can pass to the `jekyll algolia push` command:
+Here is the list of command line options you can pass to the `jekyll algolia` command:

 | Flag                     | Description                                                           |
 | ----                     | -----                                                                 |